AdobeDocs/campaign-classic.en/help/installation/using/privacy.md

 ### URL signature

-To improve security, a signature mechanism for tracking links in emails has been introduced in Build 19.1.4 (9032@3a9dc9c), and is available in Build 19.1.4 (9032@3a9dc9c) and Campaign 20.2.
+To improve security, a signature mechanism for tracking links in emails has been introduced.
+It is available in Build 19.1.4 (9032@3a9dc9c) and Campaign 20.2.
 This feature is enabled by default.

 >[!NOTE]
 >